eclipse-basyx/basyx-python-sdk/README.md

 pip install pycodestyle
 ```

 The tests for the `unittest` are located in the `test`-package, which has the same structure as the `aas`-package.
-We use
+We
-the `unittest`-package for writing the test and expect at least 80% coverage.
+expect at least 80% coverage per module.

 Please make sure that running:
 ```